Queery420/BG3-Eldridtch_Bardadin/README.md

  - Level 6: 5d8 (5 - 40; mean 22.5)

 Critical Hits double the damage of `Divine Smite` as well as the rest of the attack, so disciplined usage of level 4, 5 and 6 spell slots have a mean of 45 extra radiant damage in a range of 10 to 80 per spell slot--up to 8 times per day (mean of 360 damage).
 There are of course methods of restoring spell slots or gaining extras, so this can be improved even further.

+So all of these things sound pretty good right?
+What if I told you `Divine Smite` is also broken and you can just apply a ton of ridiculous effects to it to further optimize its damage?
+You can do that!

+#### Savage Attacker (Feat) & Divine Smite
+Lastly, `Divine Smite` is affected by `Savage Attacker`, meaning that damage from `Divine Smite` is rolled twice and the higher result taken--effectively `Advantage` but for damage.
+That feat skews mean damage per `Divine Smite` by 1.86 for 2d8, then 2.28, 2.64, and finally 2.89 for 5d8.
+The mode and median both also increase by 2 or 3 depending on the exact roll, and the trimming of low rolls shows up as a standard deviation decrease by -0.57 to -0.91 from 2d8 to 5d8.
+All the quartiles on damage increase by 2 except Q1 for 3d8, 4d8, and 5d8, which all increase by 3. `Savage Attacker` makes the damage from `Divine Smite` higher overall and more reliable per swing.
+This feat also applies to critical hits, and since that's the focus of this build

+#### Savage Attacks (Racial Feature) & Divine Smite
+This [half-orc](https://bg3.wiki/wiki/Half-Orc) passive feature adds 1d8 to all `Divine Smite` critical hits.
+This extra d8 is affected by `Savage Attacker` if you have both.

 ### Notes on Multiclass Spellcasting in 5e
 When a character has two classes that each feature `Spellcasting` (not Warlock, which has `Pact Magic`), their levels opperate independently for `Spells Known` for each class, and collectively for `Spell Slots` which are shared among all a character's classes.